tcp-direct/database/README.md

 type Keeper interface {
 	// Path should return the base path where all stores should be stored under. (likely as subdirectories) Path() string
-	// Init should initialize our Filer at the given path, to be referenced and called by storeName.
+	// Init should initialize our Filer at the given path, to be referenced and called by dataStore.
-	Init(storeName string) error
+	Init(dataStore []byte) error
-	// With provides access to the given storeName by providing a pointer to the related Filer.
+	// With provides access to the given dataStore by providing a pointer to the related Filer.
-	With(storeName string) Filer
+	With(dataStore []byte) Filer
-	// Close should safely end any Filer operations of the given storeName and close any relevant handlers.
+	// Close should safely end any Filer operations of the given dataStore and close any relevant handlers.
-	Close(storeName string) error
+	Close(dataStore []byte) error
-	// Sync should take any volatile data and solidify it somehow if relevant. (ram to disk in most cases) Sync(storeName string) error
+	// Sync should take any volatile data and solidify it somehow if relevant. (ram to disk in most cases) Sync(dataStore []byte) error

 	CloseAll() error
 	SyncAll() error